-Haematology is an intensive, exciting and rewarding but demanding specialty that encompasses both clinical and laboratory practice.
-As a result, this dual role provides a unique opportunity to combine clinical skills with appropriate, often cutting edge, science to make a diagnosis, choose the optimal treatment plan and monitor progress.
-Clinical care is delivered in both in-patient and out-patient environments and the haematologist frequently contributes to diagnosis and management in other specialties and in the intensive care setting.
+Haematology is an intensive, exciting, rewarding and demanding specialty that encompasses both clinical and laboratory practice.
+As a result, this dual role provides a unique opportunity to combine clinical skills with appropriate and often cutting edge science to make a diagnosis, choose the optimal treatment plan and monitor progress.
+Clinical care is delivered in both in-patient and out-patient environments and the haematologist frequently contributes to diagnosis and management in other specialties as well as the intensive care setting.
 This holistic approach to clinical care is a highlight of the specialty.

-Within haematology there is the opportunity to further develop special interests in a wide variety of clinical and laboratory areas (e.g. haemogloginopathies, haemostasis and thrombosis, transfusion medicine, malignant haematology, transplantation).
+Within haematology there is the opportunity to further develop special interests in a wide variety of clinical and laboratory areas (e.g. haemogloginopathies, haemostasis and thrombosis, paediatric haematology, transfusion medicine, haemato-oncology, bone marrow transplantation).
 The specialty may suit a wide variety of individuals including those who may wish to combine a clinical and academic career.

 The duration of specialist training is normally five years.
 Satisfactory completion of training requires that the trainee acquire the competencies set out in the haematology curriculum.
 The completion of training also requires that the trainee obtains FRCPath.
 As specialists in haematology are involved in direct patient care and in management of haematology pathology laboratories, specialist training covers both these components, including training in transfusion medicine.